nokia/RED/docs/help/user_guide/working_with_RED/remote_library.md

 ![](remote_library/remote_library_settings.png)

-Note that IP,Port and name library served by remote library server may differ.
-Please follow usage details of your Remote Library
+Note that IP, Port and name library served by remote library server may differ.
+Please follow usage details of your Remote Library.

 #### Settings in TestSuite